hgyxbll/cheat/README.md

 Extra procedures like `cheat_assert_string(actual, expected)` and other convenient things are available in `cheats.h`.

+(Make this section less terrible.)

 ### 3.4   Extensions

-There are things like `CHEAT_SET_UP(declarations)` and `CHEAT_CALL(name)`.
+There are things like `cheat_assert_not_long_double_complex(long double actual, long double unexpected)`.

-See section 7 or wait for this to be completed.
+(Pull things from section 7.)

 ### 3.5   Design Decisions

-No tests and empty tests result in a success.

-> Every predicate is true for the empty set, so why not choose favorably?
+Empty tests and test suites are both have successful outcomes, because every predicate is true for the empty set, so why not choose favorably?

-More about these kinds of things later.
+(Explain more things.)

 ## 4   Portability

 ### 4.1   Standards Compliance

-The whole thing is very standards compliant.
-It follows ANSI this, ISO that and IEEE what.
-The details will be written later.

-Many features are targeted for POSIX systems, but the most critical ones have Windows compatibility as well.

-There are a few `makefile`s for different compilers that show how to hammer out most problems.
+CHEAT follows the original language specification, ISO/IEC 9899:1990, and the first POSIX specification, IEEE Std 1003.1-1988, to the letter.
+It also takes the newer revisions, both
+ ISO/IEC 9899:1999 and IEEE Std 1003.1-2001, into account whenever possible.

+The project does not require a POSIX system to work, but it helps, because only the most critical features are universal and just a few of the rest are compatible with Windows.

+While the project does not rely on a particular compiler, it is easier to use with some of them.
+Specialized build automation scripts are provided to help hammer out common problems and save you from needless frustration.

 	[user@computer cheat]$ make -f makefile.gcc